Churches & Holy Places

 Roadside Shrines and Grottoes

-You can’t travel far in Ireland without coming across statues by the side of the road in Ireland.
-Some are single, but many are tableaux and are set in elaborate and well maintained surroundings.
+You can't travel far in Ireland without coming across statues by the side of the road in Ireland.

 St Canice’s Cathedral